DataFire/Integrations/integrations/generated/amazonaws_mgh/README.md

 ## Definitions

 ### AccessDeniedException
-* AccessDeniedException `object`: Exception raised when the account making the call is not whitelisted or there are other authentication errors.
+* AccessDeniedException `object`: You do not have sufficient access to perform this action.
   * Message [ErrorMessage](#errormessage)

 ### ApplicationId